Bungie plans years of history for Marathon, shaped by players

 Dynamic narrative and planned content 🎮

-This approach allows Bungie to maintain a solid storyline while adapting the story's direction to player decisions.
+This approach allows Bungie to maintain a solid storyline while adapting the course of the story to player decisions.
 The creative director explained that key past events are already written, but their revelation will be gradual.
-On the other hand, current conflicts between corporate factions will be adjusted in real-time based on community trends, a system similar to the one used in Destiny for seasonal events.
+On the other hand, current conflicts between corporate factions will be adjusted in real-time based on community trends, a system similar to that used in Destiny for seasonal events.
 This ensures the plot doesn't stagnate and offers periodic surprises.

 Our fault: that's why the story doesn't progress 😅

 So, if the community decides to spend three months farming in the same area without touching missions, Bungie will have to rewrite the script to justify that no one has advanced.
-In the end, the blame for the plot dragging on will be ours, for not listening to the NPCs.
-Good thing we can always blame those who kill at the spawn point—they really ruin any story.
+In the end, the blame for the plot dragging on will be ours, for not having listened to the NPCs.
+Good thing we can always blame those who kill at the spawn point, because they really ruin any story.